 "No, I'm not," replied the Wildcat.
 "But I just couldn't run the risk of ending up with the KU kid."

-After I sent this out to my high school graduating class list, some of whom attended each of the above schools, I got this reply:
+After I sent this out to my high school graduating class list, some of whom attended each of the above schools, I got this reply from a KU graduate:

 " . . .
 I can see how a K-State Grad would make that decision.
 KU people know about DNA testing."